 First of all we'll need a working Desktop Environment (X-Windows), if we don't have a working GUI Desktop Environment (X Windows) running, we'll need to install it first.

-Note: The commands below must be running under root privilege.
-To switch to root please execute "sudo -s" under a shell or terminal without quotes("")
+Note: The commands below must be running under root or user with sudo privilege.

 1. Installing X-Windows